 Turn off the heat for the sugar/water mixture.
 Leave the pot on the stove for later.

 *You don’t have to add any sugar, but the balls will have no flavor and will only add a chewy texture to your drink.*

 Add one cup of tapioca starch to a bowl with 1/2 cup of the hot sugar/water mixture.
 Mix until it forms a ball.
-The ball should hold its shape without being sticky.
+The ball should hold its shape without being sticky (It will be slightly tacky).
 Knead the ‘dough’ ball for a few minutes.
 If the mix is still too dry, add more hot sugar water, a teaspoon at a time.
 If the mix is too wet, add more tapioca starch.